Wednesday, 20 August 2025

 4.

-Copy pull secret from redhat console and paste in the file ocp-install/install-config.yaml
+Copy the pull secret from the Red Hat Console and paste it into the ocp-install/install-config.yaml file.

 5